kinipradeep/snowy/replit.md

 ## Recent Changes

 **January 2025**:
+- **UPDATED: Rebranded from ContactHub to Cool Blue** - Complete application rebranding
+- Fixed all routing errors and modernized dashboard with professional blue theme
 - Implemented comprehensive multi-tenant architecture with organizations and role-based permissions
 - Added team collaboration features with email invitations
 - Converted from user-based to organization-based data scoping